hawkinsw/CPPTimes/ScopeSupplement.md

 | ![Program execution is paused at the line annotated with the green arrow.](./graphics/ScopesVisualizedPosition1.png) | ![The variables in scope at the point when program execution is at the green line in the image above are the ones visible by the periscope.](./graphics/ScopesVisiblePosition1.png) |
 | -- | -- |

-The image above right demonstrates visually that `alpha`, `beta`, `first`, `tango`, and `foxtrot` are all in scope, even though only a subset of those variables are local.
+The image above/right demonstrates visually that `alpha`, `beta`, `first`, `tango`, and `foxtrot` are all in scope, even though only a subset of those variables are local.
 At the time when the program is executing the code at the green arrow in the image above left, the values of all of those variables may be accessed or modified.

 What is there to make of the situation of the variable named `second`?
 Well, it's clear that the presence of the variable named `second` in the blue scope blocks the submarine's view of the variable named `second` in the pink scope!
 So, if the program accesses or updates `second` from inside the blue scope, it is the `second` in the blue scope whose value will be read or written.
 If there are two (or more) variables with the same name that are in scope at the same time, the variables are said to _shadow_ (or _hide_) one another.
-The variable whose declaration/definition is closest to the position of the program's execution will always (with a certain caveat) be the one that is accessed/updated (i.e., read/written).
+The variable whose declaration/definition is in the scope closest to the position of the program's execution will always (with a certain caveat) be the one that is accessed/updated (i.e., read/written).

-The program's output so far is:
+At the green arrow, the program's output is:

 ```
 (blue) foxtrot is 200